 Hours should be logged and submitted using our online time keeping form, which is located here.

-When should I submit my Student Time Log?
+• When should I submit my Student Log Time?

-No. The Pro Bono Society was established to recognize the hours of direct service students provide, not the time spent travelling to and from placements.
+No. The Pro Bono Society was established to recognize the hours of direct service students provide, not the time spent traveling to and from placements.

 Each student may log up to six hours of training time toward their total number of pro bono hours.
 This means that if you complete 4 hours of training for one opportunity and 3 hours of training for another opportunity, you can only count 2 hours of training for your second opportunity, not the full 3.
 This is because the Pro Bono Society was established to recognize the hours of direct service students provide, not the time spent training.